Gluten Free Beer Guide

 Body is slightly caramel color with a light bubbly head.
 There is a small amount of visible bubbles in the glass.
 The smell is strongly floral from the hops.
 At the first sip I tasted was a dry and bitter, quickly replaced by the hoppy taste.
 The finish is very smooth with a slight bitter aftertaste.
 This clean finish is not at […]

-Craft Beer, Gluten Removed Beer, Imported
+Craft Beer, Gluten Free Beer, Imported

 Categories